mcpython4-coding/Documentation/mcpython/setup.md

             prepared before the game starts (texture atlases, file transformations, texture editing, ...) in an separated folder.
 Access to the prepared data is organized by index files.
         What happens if the user adds some data into the game?
             The system is not generating during runtime anymore.
-To update the data, run program with --rebuild or import the __main__ file and the setup file and call the functions by hand What happens if an mod loader should be added?
+To update the data, run program with --invalidate-cache or import the __main__ file and the setup file and call the functions by hand What happens if an mod loader should be added?
             Have a look what is done to generate the vanilla things.
 Try to give the mod an interface for generating things.